Altinn/altinn-studio-docs/content/altinn-studio/guides/payment/studio/add-process-task.en.md

 ---
 hidden: true
 ---
-> The setup in this section is done from the Process-page in the app editor.
+> The setup in this section is done from the Process page in the app editor.
 Navigate there by clicking on "Process"
 > in the top menu while in the app editor.

 - Add a payment task to the process by dragging a payment task from the left menu in the process editor, and dropping it